 Release

-An update of the Nordic Statistics database has been performed, next planned for end of September.
+An update of the Nordic Statistics database has been performed, next planned for the end of December.

 The Nordic Statistics database